grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 Most of the rest of the chapter is then dedicated to the cosmology of the setting, which revolves around "liminalities."
 Liminalities are folds in reality, small dimensions that are hidden away from the rest of world.
 Here, the Accursed can play out their dramas without fear of discovery.
 They are havens, adventure locations, plot devices, even NPCs or treasures.
 And they are, of course, liminal, not just places between magic and the mundane, but also liminal in the contemporary, horror sense.
 I'm not going to get into a discussion on the subject of liminal horror in this post, it's too big a subject.
 However, it is fashionable.

 So far so good.
 The setting elements - liminalities, Accursed, etc. - are inventive, sympathetic to the themes and give a creative arena of play.
 It's a little tepid, but the bones are solid

+I think the thing I like least are loopholes: liminal break rooms, where Accursed powers don't work which act as safe spaces for them to socialise.
+It's a bit Hogwarts common room, a bit club treehouse, a bit twee.
+It's an element of the setting that serves a distinctly meta need without any good in-setting rationale.

 Like the _Chronicles of Darkness_, _Curseborne_ is less global, with less canon.
 It's more distributed and local.
 There is no overarching conflict.
 Unfortunately, this also leaves the setting a little... uninspiring?
 I'm don't immediately understand what player characters are supposed to do.
 I don't immediately identify with the Accursed.
 What stories are you I supposed to tell?
 Liminalities sound cool at first, but the execution is confusing and complicated.
 Most liminalities are places, but they can also be people and things.
 They serve a variety of functions, some very specific, which hint at